 Machine Learning vs Generative AI: Understanding the Difference

+Machine learning and generative AI are two terms that appear side by side in almost every technology conversation today, yet they describe fundamentally different capabilities.
 Machine Learning and generative AI both are subset of AI and both are powerful tools.
 These both have different purposes and fundamental approaches.
 In this article we will see the overview of Machine Learning and Generative AI, their use cases in various industries and the key difference between them.

 Understanding Generative AI

 Generative AI is a subset of artificial intelligence focused on creating new content.
 The technology uses generative models designed to generate data that reflect the distribution of a particular dataset.
 Once trained, These models can generate new data points statistically similar to the training data.
-This innovation can extend to text, images, text-to-video, audio, and video, giving people new ways to be creative and solve problems.
+This innovation can extend to text, images, audio, and video, giving people new ways to be creative and solve problems.

 Generative AI uses deep learning networks, like Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs).